deadlyvipers/dojo_rules/introduction.md

-I am James from Rubify
+- I am James from Rubify
+- My favorite path of codeschool so far is Ruby